the-avid-engineer/InfrastructureCli/README.md

 This is a dictionary, where the key is a string and the value is any valid JSON.
 More on this in the Template File Extensions.

 ---

-### Tags

-This is a dictionary, where the key and value are strings.
-Implementation is up to the deployer, but ideally these tags are applied to every resource in the infrastructure deployment. ** This may be moved into the `TemplateOptions` property at a future time.
-It used to make sense as its own thing, but not any more. **

 ## Template File Extensions